-And now, right now, as I’m typing this out in Kenya I’m overlooking such a magnificent expanse of land, with plucky acacia scratching at the red earth…and yet it’s not safe to step out alone.
+Now, right now, as I’m typing this out in Kenya I’m overlooking such a magnificent expanse of land.
+Plucky acacia scratches at the red earth…and yet it’s not safe to step out alone.

-I can’t see any right now of course, or else I would not be typing.
-But I know that they’re out there.
-And it’s only a matter of space that keeps them from reaching me (plus an armed and responsible team of rangers, my fluttering heart likes to say.)
+And it’s only a matter of space that keeps them from me (plus an armed and responsible team of rangers, my fluttering heart likes to say.)